 State/Federal PAC Rules and Regulations

 The laws and regulations that govern PAC activities are quite complex.
-MCULLAF (Federal PAC is governed by the Federal Election Campaign Act (2 U.S.C. §431) as administered by the Federal Election Commission (FEC).
+MCULLAF (Federal PAC) is governed by the Federal Election Campaign Act (2 U.S.C. §431) as administered by the Federal Election Commission (FEC).
 MCULAF (State PAC), is governed by Michigan’s Campaign Finance Act (P.A.
 388 of 1976), as administered by the Bureau of Elections (BOE), within the Michigan Department of State (MDOS).
 In addition to the myriads of regulatory hurdles both PACs must meet to remain compliant there are also extensive reporting requirements that are discussed below.

 Solicitations for State PAC/Federal PAC